aliyun/terraform-provider-alicloud/website/docs/r/cms_alarm.html.markdown

 * `notify_type` - Notification type.
 Valid value [0, 1].
 The value 0 indicates TradeManager+email, and the value 1 indicates that TradeManager+email+SMS
 * `enabled` - (Optional) Whether to enable alarm rule.
 Default to true.
 * `webhook`- (Optional, Available in 1.46.0+) The webhook that should be called when the alarm is triggered.
 Currently, only http protocol is supported.
 Default is empty string.
+* `metric_dimensions` - (Optional, Computed, Available in 1.173.0+) Map of the resources associated with the alarm rule, such as "instanceId", "device" and "port".
+Each key's value is a string, and it uses comma to split multiple items.
+For more information, see [Metrics Reference](https://www.alibabacloud.com/help/doc-detail/28619.htm).

 -> **NOTE:** Each resource supports the creation of one of the following three levels.

+#### Block metric_dimensions

+The metric_dimensions supports the following:

+* `key` - (Optional) The Key of metric_dimensions.
+* `value` - (Optional) The Value of metric_dimensions.

 #### Block escalations critical alarm